 My message to listeners is that they must engage with whatever content they are consuming, whether audio or video.
 Talking of music specifically, disengaged kind of listening is increasing because of exposure to a variety of music on the internet.
 People have short attention spans and hence pieces of music and art that need some time to grow on us may suffer.
 My humble request to the audience is that kindly focus when you listen to a song and don’t treat it as a background sound you just pass by.
 Love, hate, do whatever but don’t be indifferent to content and its makers.

 Q9.
 Please share with us your most proud moments.

 - They are iconic, and I never thought that I meet them in person.

 - • Working with Ismail Darbar and AR Rahman.
 Those are my dream come true moments.
-It is an honour to sing for them.
+It is an honor to sing for them.

-- Film (new productions) Music Director – Himesh Reshamiya
+- Film (new productions) Music Director – Himesh Reshammiya

 - Film (new productions) Music Director – Toshi-Sharib